Starting The Garden Early With My Indoor Greenhouse Setup

 Using Repurposed Cardboard Tubes

-Although sometimes I’m reusing those small yogurt pots over & over again for planting, oftentimes nowadays I’ll turn empty cardboard tubes into biodegradable planting pots.
+Sometimes I’m reusing small yogurt pots over & over again for planting.
+But oftentimes nowadays I’ll turn empty cardboard tubes into biodegradable planting pots.

 Start Your Veggie Garden Early.
 I plant heirloom seeds in cardboard tubes & have seedlings in the spring.
 Check Out What I Use For An Indoor Greenhouse! #TexasHomesteader